NishchayAnand/software-engineering/System Design/HLD/Microservices/Notes.md

 - Microservices can talk to each other using asynchronous communication using components like "message broker".

 ## EXTRA

-- Backend for frontend APIs (BFFs)

-  - can provide all the functionalities that an API Gateway can provide and can even contain custom logic that you write, for example, take one request and call multiple downstream microservices.

 - Synchronous Communication: